 BI is the umbrella term for various tools and processes that collect and analyze data.
-A post by Yoss entitled ‘What is Business Data?’ states that BI can be used in various ways such as creating reports, benchmarking against competitors, and predicting future trends.
+A post by Yoss entitled ‘What is Business Intelligence?’ states that BI can be used in various ways such as creating reports, benchmarking against competitors, and predicting future trends.
 All of this is made possible from a large pool of information about how different aspects of your startup work, from product design and marketing to sales and customer feedback.

 Surprisingly, despite the clear benefits BI has, OnePoll reports that 56% of SMEs rarely check their business’ data, while 3% never look at it at all.
 Be sure to take advantage of the data your startup collects, and use it to uncover hidden opportunities, identify trends, and expose problem areas and successes.

 The IoT is comprised of everyday objects that are wirelessly connected via the internet.
 This can include something as simple as a thermostat, house lights, or even the A/C, which can communicate with each other as well as the user.